 The Hawthorn Hawks, who play their home games at the MCG, have been one of the dominant sides of the past decade, winning four Premierships since 2008, including a famous three-peat from 2013-2015.

-Last year, they returned to finals action with a top four finish, but were bundled out in straight sets by the Tigers and Demons.
-With plenty of experience both on the roster and in their coaching staff they’ll be hoping for another finals berth in 2019, and you can catch all the action at home on your TV, or when streaming live to an eligible mobile device with a free trial.
+Last year they just barely missed out on a finals appearance for only the third time since 2006, but with plenty of experience both on the list and in their coaching staff they’ll be hoping for a return to the finals in 2020, and you can catch all the action at home on your TV or when streaming live to an eligible mobile device with a free trial.

 2021 Hawthorn Hawks Preview

 The Hawks were founded in 1902, five years after the start of the VFL, and entered the competition in 1925.
 Their early years were a struggle, as they were starved of success and found it difficult to even fulfil their payment obligations.
 In 1957, over 30 years after their entry to the VFL, the Hawks made the finals for the first time.
 In 1961 they won their first AFL Premiership, and soon after a powerhouse was born, as they won eight flags between 1971 and 1991.
 They saluted again in 2008, before winning their famous three-peat between 2013-15, going down as one of history’s greatest sides in the process.

-The Hawks have not been the dominant force they once were, but as they have demonstrated over the past couple of years they have no intention of dropping down the ladder as is customary in a league full of equalisation measures.
-They finished in ninth place last year, but this year they will be buoyed by the return of 2018 Brownlow Medalist Tom Mitchell, who missed the entirety of last season with a broken leg, the Hawks will still be eyeing off a spot in the finals.
+The Hawks have not been the dominant force they once were in recent years, but as they have demonstrated over the past couple of years they have no intention of dropping down the ladder as is customary in a league full of equalisation measures.
+They finished in ninth place last year, but this year they will be buoyed by the return of 2018 Brownlow Medalist Tom Mitchell, who missed the entirety of last season with a broken leg.
 Led by a man who many perceive to be the best coach in the business in Alastair Clarkson, it would take a brave person to count this side out.